fmilthaler/FinQuant/CONTRIBUTING.md

 Make your changes to the code, and write sensible commit messages.

 ### Tests
+In the root directory of your version of FinQuant, run `make test` and make sure all tests are passing.
 If applicable, add new tests in the `./tests/` directory.
 Tests should be written with `pytest`.

 ### Documentation